kennethreitz-archive/uvenv/README.md

   - I am considering adding support for other intake formats, such as `pyproject.toml` and `Pipfile`.
 - The "point of interface" for `uvenv` is the resulting `requirements.txt` file.
   - Other tools can use this file to install the project's dependencies, however desired.
+  - This should allow developers the ability to use it without forcing other members of their team to use `uvenv`.
+That is, they should be able to use `pip` or `uv` or whatever they want.
 - The `uvenv` command is a thin wrapper around `uv pip compile` and `pip install`.
 - The `uvenv` command is not yet feature-complete.
   - It currently only supports `install`, `uninstall`, and `lock` commands.